crischutu07/crischutu07/README.md

-I code with PHP and JS
+I code with PHP and JS (Can't code website stuff 💀)

 `PHP - For PocketMine-MP Plugin stuff`